 It is important to consider what you want the end result to look like.
 A great way to do this is to buy yourself some home renovation magazines and start compiling a montage of images that you like.
-Take your time with this and enjoy it – we recommend a lazy Sunday morning with plenty of magazines, coffee and croissant (child free if possible).
+Take your time with this and enjoy it – we recommend a lazy Sunday morning with plenty of magazines, coffee and croissant (child-free if possible).
 Try not to restrict yourself to only one style at this stage, and collect a variety of different styles and designs which you like.
 This will help you figure out what it is you like if you don’t already know.
 Even if you think you already know what you like, it might help you in discovering new styles that you hadn’t already considered.
 It is useful to bring this along to your first meeting with your designer and will go a long way to helping the designer or architect work out what materials to use for your project.

-2. What rooms do you want renovated?
+2. What rooms do you want to be renovated?

-This one seems like a no-brainer, but bear in mind that renovating one space will affect the adjoining spaces as well.
+This one seems like a no-brainer but bear in mind that renovating one space will affect the adjoining spaces as well.
 If you renovate only your open kitchen, for example, will the dining or living area connected to it feel dated afterwards?
-Even if your budget or schedule demands a one-room-at-a-time approach, it’s important to consider how one renovated space will affect the next, and to plan accordingly.
+Even if your budget or schedule demands a one-room-at-a-time approach, it’s important to consider how one renovated space will affect the next and to plan accordingly.
 A good designer might be able to work with you to explore different options in ensuring that adjoining rooms or spaces have the right feel to them – and it is important to discuss this with your designer in one of your first meetings.

 3. What’s your budget?

 Do you have a budget?
-If so, this will play an integral part of the design process.
+If so, this will play an integral part in the design process.
 Don’t be afraid to say what your budget is so the design can reflect what you can afford.
 You will naturally spend more than you originally set out to do, so ensure you have money left over in the budget, don’t max it out.
 Create a design that can be completed well within your budget.